nsidc/snow-today-webapp-server/doc/how-to/webapp-deployment-instructions.md

     - Navigate to the snow-today-webapp repository on GitHub: <https://github.com/nsidc/snow-today-webapp>
     - Click on Releases then Draft a new release
-    - Enter your desired Tag version and a Release title
+    - Enter your desired Tag version and a Release title.
+Example:
+      - Title: "Merge pull request #82: Remove days_without_observation"
+      - Description: "Remove days_without_observation from plot dropdown menu.
+Upversion to v0.18.5"

     - Click Publish release
     - Immediately after publishing, delete the release.
 The tag will persist, but without a release entry.